uhs-robert/color-chameleon.nvim/README.md

     {
       path = "~/projects/sensitive/",           -- In sensitive projects directory
       env = { SSH_CONNECTION = true },          -- AND in an SSH session
-      filetype = "lua",                         -- AND editing a Lua file buftype = "",                             -- AND it's a normal file (not terminal/help/etc) condition = function(cwd)                 -- AND a .secure marker file exists return vim.fn.filereadable(cwd .. "/.secure") == 1
+      filetype = {"lua", "md"},                 -- AND editing a Lua or Md file buftype = "",                             -- AND it's a normal file (not terminal/help/etc) condition = function(cwd)                 -- AND a .secure marker file exists return vim.fn.filereadable(cwd .. "/.secure") == 1